Coveros/hol-copilot-lab/Instructions/Labs/Lab-2-Understanding-Project.md

 ### Task 2: Build & Run Locally
-In this step, learners will use **Copilot** to understand the project structure and how to build and run the application locally.
+In this step, you will use **Copilot** to understand the project structure and how to build and run the application locally.

 **Explore the Project Structure**

-Encourage learners to open their repo in Visual Studio Code and inspect the folder layout.
-If desired, they can ask Copilot to explain the purpose of each file and folder in the repository.
+Ppen your repo in Visual Studio Code and inspect the folder layout.
+If desired, you can ask Copilot to explain the purpose of each file and folder in the repository.

 <details>
   <summary>Need a hint?
 Try this prompt.</summary>